EgorovGroup-UVA/lammps_install/README.md

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 Press return/enter to proceed with the installation; press any other key to opt out.
-Be sure to add Homebrew to *PATH* by running the commands it tells you under the bolded text saying "**Next Steps:**" once Homebrew is done installing.
+Be sure to add Homebrew to *PATH* by running the two commands it tells you under the bolded text saying "**Next Steps:**" once Homebrew is done installing.

+The easiest way to download the entirety of this repository and compile LAMMPS would be to follow the steps starting at **Cloning the Repository** which is dependent on you having git installed.
+You can check if you have git by typing:

+`git --version`

+in your terminal.
+If you have it, some output

+`git version x.xx.x`

-Once you have Homebrew, install Git using the following command:
+If nothing appears, type the following command:

 `brew install git`